 Before we can delve into the differences between business and personal credit, we must first understand credit.
 So, what is credit?

-Credit, in its simplest form, is money you borrow from a guarantor to purchase goods or services, which you have agreed to pay back on a later date with applicable fees and interests.
+Credit, in its simplest form, is money you borrow from a guarantor to purchase goods or services.
+You agree to pay back on a later date with applicable fees and interests.

 Credit can then be further broken down into many different types, such as:

-A line of credit that is issued with a maximum credit limit, where you can make charges up to that specified limit.
-Then make monthly payments to pay off the balances you’ve accrued.
+Revolving credit – A line of credit that is issued with a maximum credit limit.
+You can have charges up to that specified limit.
+You must make monthly payments to pay off the balances you’ve accrued.

-A fixed loan that is issued and you agree to pay it back in installment at a fixed payment over a set period of time).
+Installment credit – A fixed loan that is issued and you agree to pay it back in installment at a fixed payment over a set period of time.

-Please click to learn more about the different types of credit mentioned above and their examples.
+Here you can learn more about the different types of credit mentioned above and see examples.

 Now that we have unpacked the different dynamics of credit, and we have a better understanding of credit itself, lets us focus on the difference between business and personal credit.
-Although, there are many similarities between them, for example, how you build personal and business credit is essentially the same, paying your bills on time.
+There are many similarities between them, for example, the way you build personal and business credit is essentially the same: you just have to pay your bills on time.
 However, there are some key differences that distinguish them apart.

 With business credit, however, you have to first register your business as a Limited Liability Company (LLC) and apply for an Employer Identification Number (EIN) from the IRS.
-Afterward, you will have to apply for a DUNS number, a unique nine-digit number linked to the physical location of your business.
-Provided by Dunn & Bradstreet, one of the three big Business Credit Bureaus.
+Then, you will have to apply for a DUNS number, a unique nine-digit number linked to the physical location of your business.
+It’s provided by Dunn & Bradstreet, one of the three big Business Credit Bureaus.

-Now that that is complete, head to your bank and open two separate accounts, a business checking and saving accounts using your newly obtained EIN number.
+Once that process is completed, you must head to your bank and open two separate accounts for your business using your newly obtained EIN number: a business checking and a saving accounts.

-Now it’s time to build your business profile, which is easily done by obtaining a loan from the bank you have your accounts with, establishing trade credit with vendors, and most importantly, paying your bills on time, and making sure all of this is being reported to the Business Credit Bureaus.
+Now it’s time to build your business profile, which is easily done by obtaining a loan from the bank you have your accounts with.
+You can also establish trade credit with vendors.
+But the most important thing is to pay your bills on time, and to make sure all of this is being reported to the Business Credit Bureaus.
 By doing so, you have successfully established business credit.

-Another fundamental difference between personal and business credits is how their credit score is generated.
-Your personal credit score ranges from 300 to 850, this score is based off of information collected from your credit report by the three major consumer credit bureaus, Equifax, Experian, and the TransUnion.
-These credit-reporting bureaus calculate your score, using the Fico algorithm.
-With the algorithm, they are able to look at the number of accounts you have, the type of accounts, your credit history length, your available credit, and payment history, to generate your credit score.
+Another fundamental difference between personal and business credit is how they generate your credit score.
+Your personal credit score ranges from 300 to 850.
+This number is based on information collected from your credit report by the three major consumer credit bureaus: Equifax, Experian, and the TransUnion.
+These credit-reporting bureaus calculate your score using the Fico algorithm.
+With the algorithm, they are able to look at the number of accounts you have, the type of accounts, your credit history length, your available credit, and your payment history.
+With all this information they generate your credit score.

-Dunn & Bradstreet – Focuses only on business credit, how your business interacts with your vendors and suppliers.
+Dunn & Bradstreet – Focuses only on business credit, or how your business interacts with your vendors and suppliers.
 It uses a Paydax system to generate a score from 0 to 100.
-They look at data submitted by suppliers, payment history, public record, and industry date to create a business profile, as well as credit score, and financial stress score to project how a business will perform over the next year.
+They look at the following: data submitted by suppliers, payment history, public records, and industry date.
+Then they create a business profile, as well as a credit score and a financial stress score.
+With this information they can project how a business will perform over the next year.

-Payment index also scores on a scale of 100; it shows how many of your company’s payments were made on time.
-They also use the Credit Risk Score which looks at the possibility of your business becoming extremely late on its payments, and Business Failure Score which measures the probability of your business closing.
+The Payment Index also scores on a scale of 100, showing how many of your company’s payments were made on time.
+The Credit Risk Score analyzes the possibility of your business becoming extremely late on its payments.
+Finally, the Business Failure Score measures the probability of your business closing.